decimoplays/CStat-Project/report.md

 </pre>
 </div>

 The model is not as good as the previous one, explaining only 79% of the variability in house prices, but it still confirms its predictive power.
 All the variables are signifiant at $5\%$ level.
 The `Jarque-Bera` statistical test indicates that the residuals are not normally distributed ($p-value < 0.05$).
-The `Durbin-Watson` test suggests the absence of autocorrelation in the residuals (Durbin-Watson > 2).
+The `Durbin-Watson` test suggests the absence of autocorrelation in the residuals (Durbin-Watson $\approx$ 2).

-#### $2^k$ factorial design
+### $2^k$ Factorial Design

-In view of the results of the model obtained with the `fractional factorial design $2^{11-6}$`, we decided to also do a `$2^k$ factorial design`.
+In view of the results of the model obtained with the `fractional factorial design` $2^{11-6}$, we decided to also do a $2^k$ `factorial design`.

-To evaluate the joint influence of a broader set of binary explanatory variables on housing prices, we implemented a `full factorial design` with k=11 factors, theoretically leading to $2^11$=2048 possible treatment combinations.
+To evaluate the joint influence of a broader set of binary explanatory variables on housing prices, we implemented a `full factorial design` with k=11 factors, theoretically leading to $2^{11}$=2048 possible treatment combinations.

 We reused the binarisation done previously for the 11 factors used in this design.

 For each row of the factorial plan, we searched for matching observations in the real dataset.
 If a match was found, the mean `SalePrice` was computed and retained.

-- **Results**
+**Results**
 Due to the sparsity of real data, only a subset of combinations was matched successfully.
 This design captures all main effects and all possible interactions among the 11 variables.
 It provides a complete framework for variance decomposition and effect estimation, although model complexity must be controlled to avoid overfitting.

-##### ANOVA
+#### ANOVA

 To fully exploit the interaction between 11 binarized features, we applied an `ANOVA` model on the `full factorial design`.
-This design theoretically includes $2^{11}$=2048 combinations (only 1275 in our dataset), but only combinations observed in the dataset were used (259 observations).
+This design theoretically includes $2^{11}$=2048 combinations (in our case only 1275 would be possible given the size of our dataset), but only 259 combinations were used since it was the only ones that had at least one corresponding line in the dataset.

 <div align='center'>
 <style scoped>